BrenoMazieiro/the-god-stack/README.md

 ## BackEnd instructions

+**Pattern**: Domain Driven Design (DDD)

+More about it: https://bit.ly/2O14Ddp (it will download a pdf)

 This is not an Rest API, it is an GraphQl, so there is NO routes, just Qls.
+(Keep that in your mind!)

 Any doubts abou the qls? just go to: https://graphql.org/